-Each student needs to ensure there is no hold on their Student Account by April 17.
-Students participating in the Room Selection Lottery process with holds on their account will receive the highest (least desirable) lottery numbers.
-Students with Accounting (overdue balances) holds on their student account will not be permitted to move into their fall assignment until it is cleared.
+Each student needs to ensure there is no hold on their Student Account by May 3rd.
+Students participating in the Room Selection Process with holds on their account will be placed on a waitlist until the holds are resolved.

-All 2020-2021 residents must complete their housing and food service contract within Self Service between March 18 and April 3.
-This contract is a legally-binding agreement between the student and the College; students not required to be residents who are tentative about living in Hood College housing must not enter into a housing contract until they are certain.
+All 2021-2022 residents must complete their housing and food service contract within Self Service between March 30th to April 30th.
+This contract is a legally-binding agreement between the student and the College.

-Beginning March 18, access the Housing and Food Service Contract link after logging into Self Service.
+Beginning March 30th, access the Housing and Food Service Contract link after logging into Self Service.
 This form contains many prompts and questions which will enable staff to match roommates later, in the event of a need for a change in room (such as a chosen roommate not returning to the College).
 Students in single rooms and other specialized processes must also answer these roommate preference questions.
-It also includes a section for the Room Lottery so assignments are administratively completed by staff at the end of April, if not already completed in a specialized process.
+It also includes a section for room selection so assignments are administratively completed by staff at the end of April.

 All continuing students must select their own roommates.
 Roommates should discuss living options.
 Sometimes it is not the best idea to be roommates with a good friend or to continue with a current roommate if there are anticipated communication problems.
-Note that Residence Life will not match roommates together for continuing students prior to the completion of room selection processes (only afterwards for those unassigned or if later changes in room assignments necessitates it).
+Note that Residence Life will match you with a random roommate if you do not put a preferred roommate on the Housing/Food Service Contract.

-Rising junior and senior students only may submit a single room application (due March 23, 2020), which can be accessed by clicking here.
+Rising junior and senior students only may submit a single room application (due April 26th, 2021), which can be accessed by clicking here.
 This means you must have at least 56 credits after the current semester.
 The highest credit hours of applicants and the spaces available will determine which students are assigned to a single room.
-Students not assigned in this process will select housing in other room selection processes.
+Students not assigned in this process will be placed in the main housing selection process.